-four routes between the City of Waukesha, City of Oconomowoc, and the Village of Mukwonago and the Milwaukee CBD were operated for Waukesha County by Wisconsin Coach Lines, Inc., a private transit operator (see Map 4.14 and Map 4.15).
+Five commuter bus routes were provided by Waukesha County.
+One route between the Village of Menomonee Falls and the central business district (CBD) of Milwaukee was operated for Waukesha County by MCTS.
+The other four routes between the City of Waukesha, City of Oconomowoc, and the Village of Mukwonago and the Milwaukee CBD were operated for Waukesha County by Wisconsin Coach Lines, Inc., a private transit operator (see Map 4.15).
 Selected bus trips on the Waukesha-Milwaukee route were extended to serve UWM.
-The City of Racine sponsored the Kenosha-Racine-Milwaukee commuter bus, also operated by Wisconsin Coach Lines, between downtown Kenosha, downtown Racine, and the Milwaukee CBD.
 Ozaukee County provided one route between the City of Port Washington and central Milwaukee County, including the Milwaukee CBD, operated by MCTS.
-Ozaukee County also provided connecting shared-ride services as an extension of their commuter bus route to serve major employment centers.
-Washington County provided two routes between the City of West Bend and central Milwaukee County, including the Milwaukee CBD, Froedtert Hospital, and the Veterans Administration (VA) Medical Center.
-These routes were operated under contract by Riteway Bus Service, Inc.
+Ozaukee County also provided connecting shared-ride taxi services as an extension of their commuter bus route to serve major employment centers.
+Washington County provided two routes between the City of West Bend and central Milwaukee County, including the Milwaukee CBD, the Milwaukee Regional Medical Center, and the Veterans Administration (VA) Medical Center.
+These routes were operated under contract by Riteway Bus Service, Inc. The City of Racine sponsored the Kenosha-Racine-Milwaukee commuter bus, operated by Wisconsin Coach Lines, between downtown Kenosha, downtown Racine, and the Milwaukee CBD (see Map 4.14).

 During 2012, commuter transit service was operated primarily during weekday peak periods from 6:00 a.m. to 8:30 a.m. and from 3:30 p.m. to 6:30 p.m.
 Commuter service during weekday off-peak periods was limited to that provided only over selected routes in Milwaukee County serving UWM, on the Waukesha County route operated between Waukesha and Milwaukee, on the Kenosha-Racine-Milwaukee bus, and on the Washington County route operated between West Bend and the Milwaukee CBD.
 On weekends, service was provided on the Waukesha-Milwaukee route and on the Kenosha-Racine-Milwaukee bus.
-During weekday peak periods, headways on the commuter transit services ranged from 12 to 30 minutes on the routes operated within Milwaukee County and from 15 to 60 minutes on the routes serving Kenosha, Ozaukee, Racine, Washington, and Waukesha Counties.
-Headways were generally hourly on the service operated during weekday midday and evening periods, and at least two to three hours on the Waukesha-Milwaukee service provided on weekends.
+During weekday peak periods, vehicles on the commuter transit services arrived every 12 to 30 minutes on the routes operated within Milwaukee County and every 15 to 60 minutes on the routes serving Kenosha, Ozaukee, Racine, Washington, and Waukesha Counties.
+Vehicles generally arrived hourly on the services operated during weekday midday and evening periods, and at least every two to three hours on the Waukesha-Milwaukee and Kenosha-Racine-Milwaukee services provided on weekends.
 The adult cash fare for commuter transit service within Milwaukee County was \$3.25, while the adult fares charged between points in the nearby counties and Milwaukee County ranged from \$3.25 to \$4.50.